htool-ddm/htool_documentation/docs/source/cpp_api/quickstart.rst

 To build a :cpp:class:`htool::HMatrix`, a :cpp:class:`htool::HMatrixBuilder` can be used:

-- Its constructor :cpp:func:`htool::HMatrixBuilder::HMatrixBuilder` takes at least a geometry.
+- Its constructor :cpp:func:`htool::HMatrixBuilder::HMatrixBuilder` takes at least one geometry.
 - :cpp:func:`htool::HMatrixBuilder::build` generates a :cpp:class:`htool::HMatrix` from a :ref:`cpp_api/quickstart:coefficient generator`, and a :cpp:class:`htool::HMatrixTreeBuilder` object containing all the parameters related to compression.